-From Thursday, October 31, to Sunday, November 3, the medieval village celebrates the end of the chestnut harvest season and the arrival of Winter with a festival full of events.
+Between October and November 2021, the medieval village celebrates the end of the chestnut harvest season and the arrival of Winter with a festival full of events.

 Visitors can enjoy art exhibitions, buy presents in the art & craft fairs or taste local delicacies in the restaurants of Piancastagnaio.

 A truly magical atmosphere.
 Poet Eugenio Montale once described Piancastagnaio with the following words, “…shrouded by spirals of mist that from the valley climb up to the top of Mount Amiata… carrying a band of elves and the scent of fresh mushrooms… mixed with the smell of the chestnuts exploding in the fireplace…”

 Chestnuts, which has been the only food source available to the inhabitants of Mount Amiata